 Senwung is a member of the Ontario bar.

-- Represented the Assembly of Manitoba Chiefs in litigation before the Public Utilities Board regarding a discounted Hydro rate for on-reserve residents
+- Lead counsel for the Assembly of Manitoba Chiefs in an intervention before the Public Utilities Board that secured a discounted Hydro rate for on-reserve residents

 - Represented the Assembly of Manitoba Chiefs before the Supreme Court of Canada regarding the duties of the Crown to protect Indigenous lands